RealTrippR/not_mustache/SPEC.md

 </div>
 <div>
-If a block is preceded by the opening string of chars, {{&, it's evaluated contents will not be HTML escaped.
+If a block is preceded by the opening string `{{&` it's evaluated contents will not be HTML escaped.

 `{{&escaped_expression}}`